The Linfield Curriculum (General Education Requirements)

 In courses with UQ designation, students will learn and demonstrate growth from among the following:

-- Articulating and evaluating core assumptions and paradigms through which knowledge is acquired and assessed.
+- Identify and analyze or evaluate core assumptions and paradigms through which knowledge and/or values are acquired and assessed.

-- Articulating and engaging core questions that lead to examined insights into our actions and ways of belonging in communities, whether secular or religious.
+- Articulate and engage core questions that lead to examined insights into our actions and ways of belonging in communities.

 Recognizing that other modes of inquiry engage many of these issues, in an Ultimate Questions course, these topics and method lie at the center of the inquiry rather than arising as implications drawn from work in other modes of inquiry.